'No, it can't be!' Witnesses describe horror of Florida bridge collapse

 "And I looked to one of the command staff and I say, 'Oh my God!' then they looked at me and they say 'the bridge' — I say, 'no, it can't be!'"
 Mejia said.
 "And one of them runs to grab their radio and sure enough, it's the bridge.
 And at that point we all ran and it was just a horrible scene."

-At least 20 cars were crushed, he said, authorities said later that eight vehicles were trapped under the collapsed bridge.
+Cars were crushed, he said.
+Authorities said later that eight vehicles were trapped under the collapsed bridge.

 "There was a young gentleman in a red Honda, and unfortunately there was nothing I could do, but he stuck his hand out and at that point he, he passed away, he expired," Mejia said.